 Focus on candidate experience

-The overseas company can be a risky pick for the employee – it can be a no-name brand, it can be seen as a scam, or be considered untrustworthy due to cultural reasons.
+The overseas company can be a risky pick for the employee – it can be a no-name brand, it can be seen as a scam, or it can be considered untrustworthy due to cultural reasons.

 Use multiple outreach channels (depending on the local market)